icezingza/namo-hub/docs/SECURITY.md

 ## PII handling
 - Redact obvious PII when the pipeline is run with redaction enabled.
+- Use `--redact-pii` to enable redaction and `--anonymize-source` to hash source paths.
 - Store only the minimum metadata required for processing.
 - Do not commit secrets or API keys into the repository.